improvably “If there’s a book that you want to read, but it hasn’t been written yet, then you must write it.”

 Nunspeet Toni Morrison

 This.
 This is why I write stories.
 I write consistently.
 I write in all forms.
 But, stories… turning them into novels, I write them because there are books I want to read and stories that need to exist in this world that have yet to be written.
 Growing up, I yearned to find a book that I could connect to beyond the surface of the story.
 I wanted to connect with the characters by seeing myself in those characters.

 I am American.
 I am a Muslim.
-I am a female.
 I am of Palestinian/Arab/Middle Eastern decent.

 How many novels contain characters with a combination of my background?
 Growing up?
 None.

 This is why I write.
 “Why do you write?” is a question I get asked too often.
 And I love it.